-Bold, brash, and proudly bogan (her words), this month’s ‘With Intent’ podcast sees us talk to author, entrepreneur, blogger, and mum of seven Constance Hall about the healing power of sisterhood, why she believes ‘victimisation’ has become a dirty word, how she’s raising her sons to be in touch with their femininity, why she chooses to make her private life public, and the unconventional way she got in touch with her spirituality.
+Bold, brash, and deeply caring, this month’s ‘With Intent’ podcast sees us talk to author, entrepreneur, blogger, and mum of seven Constance Hall about the healing power of sisterhood, why she believes ‘victimisation’ has become a dirty word, how she’s raising her sons to be in touch with their femininity, why she chooses to make her private life public, and the unconventional way she got in touch with her spirituality.
 People either love Constance or hate her.
 I loved spending time with her, am grateful for her truth and was left feeling inspired by how she’s inadvertently supporting and helping to empower women across the globe.
 Enjoy the podcast and thank you for listening.

 So here we are with Constance Hall.
 Con and I have just spent how many hours?
 Two hours talking pre-podcast, so hopefully we’ve still got something to chat about.
 Welcome Con.
 I’m so honoured to have you.

 Thank you.
 I’m so honoured to be here.
 It’s funny you say that because before I left the house, Denim, my husband, wanted to go and do something at 1pm, and I said to him, “I don’t know if I’ll make it back in time.”
 He goes, “You’re not doing a four-hour podcast.”
 And for some reason, it’s like I knew that we might get carried away.

 I listened to Em Rusciano’s podcast where you were recently interviewed and you said that you didn’t do small interviews?

 What I meant was like Today, Tonight.
 Do you know what I mean?
 I meant I don’t do small media, but I definitely do the interviews like this with interesting women.
 I wouldn’t call you small.

 Oh, thank you.
 Well, I was flattered.
 I was like “Wow, she’s going to talk with me.”
 But this has been a long time coming.